QiuyanGuo/Emergency-Room-Simulation/README.md

 ### This project is to make simulations for the nurse & doctor v.s. patients situation in an emergency room of a hospital.
 The goal is to see the utilization of nurses and doctors, and the waiting time of patients.

-### Files:
-- Main.py: complete program
-- Example_plots: same algorithm, only showing the plots based on one set of numbers of nurses, doctors, approximate patients
-- Output.txt: the output file with the printed results of the similuation of several sets of numbers of nurses, doctors, approximate patients

 ### Assumptions:
 - The numbers of nurses and doctors are assigned at any given time, no breaks or shift time waste for these nurses and doctors
 - The approximate patient number per hour is assigned, the exact patient number will be within 5 people of the given number